gsmatth/shooters-log/README.md

   * The express router middleware provides the base routing capability.
   * A custom handle-errors module implements and extends the http-errors npm middleware package.
   * An auth middleware module leverages two npm modules (bcrypt, jsonwebtoken) and the node.crypto module to provide user sign-up and user sign-in functionality as well as session authentication/authorization.
-  * Mongoose npm module is used for interaction with the Mongo database
+  * Mongoose npm module is used for interaction with the mongo database

 ![architecture4](https://cloud.githubusercontent.com/assets/13153982/16572219/1b7cfcf8-421b-11e6-9455-d765a9cad764.png)

 View:  Individual resources (user, match......) have dedicated router files located in the route folder.
-In addition to providing an interface to the complimentary controller files, these files also parse the json content in the incoming request (where applicable) and create and populate a req.body property using the nmp package parse-body.
+In addition to providing an interface to the complimentary controller files, these files also parse the json content in the incoming request (where applicable) and create and populate a req.body property using the npm package parse-body.
 For details about the input and output of routes, see the Routes section below.

 Controller: Individual resources (user, match, load...) have dedicated controller files.
 These files are the interface between the routers (view) and the model files and mongo database(model).
 The controllers take in a request from a route and call the necessary functions to interact with the model.
 They then return a response to the route once a request has been processed in the model:
   * model:  The controller files call the constructor methods in the "model" files to construct new resource objects in memory.